chipnetics/binfuture/README.md

 ## Contributions, PR, Roadmap

 Contributions and pull requests are welcome and encouraged.
-Further development by myself will be fairly minimal and not follow any predictable trajectory - just like crypo. =]
+Further development by myself will be fairly minimal and not follow any predictable trajectory - just like crypto. =]